 is to the left; Casey is sitting

 behind the driver's seat.
 She has plenty of room to lie down.

-The temporary divider was Jim's great idea.
+The temporary divider was Jim's great idea to give Cody some peace.
 I didn't think it would work but it did.

-The first day (Tuesday, January 8) we drove 267 miles from our house
+The first day (Tuesday, January 8) we drove from our house

 on hilly two- and four-lane highways through Greensboro, NC to Florence,